tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 e &= \text{Hash}(R_{agg} || P_{agg} || m)
 \end{aligned}
 $$
 and proceed to calculate a combined signature for the transaction.
-Each use their own private nonce $ r_n $ and secret shared blinding factor $ k_n $ and calculate partial a signatures $ s_n $ that will be shared and aggregated:
+Each use their own private nonce $ r_n $ and secret shared blinding factor $ k_n $ and calculate partial signatures $ s_n $ that will be shared with each other and aggregated:
 $$
 \begin{aligned}
 s\_a &= r_a + e \cdot k\_1 \\\\